chellej80/Embarr-Equestrian-Donations/README.md

 ## Bugs

-Database connection to Heroku failed - This was resolved my re-running migrations.
+- Database connection to Heroku failed - This was resolved my re-running migrations.
+- Order Grand Total was not updating - Fixed calculation issue in checkout models.
+- Ordinary users could access crud links by entering the urls, fixed by adding defensive design in the views and user authentications requirements.
+- Webhooks initially were failing and order confirmation emails were not being sent - refactored the webhooks py & updated the stripe webhook links and now working.
+- Index page redirect was not working when logging out as a user - fixed this by updaing the url redirect in settings.

 ## Content